Instagram hashtags 2020

-For most, hashtag research involves just googling for hashtags of a particular niche, collecting the most popular ones and then pasting them in a text editor for use when they post their next piece of content.
-That’s it!
+For most, hashtag research entails just googling for hashtags of a particular niche, collecting the most popular ones and then pasting them in a text editor for use when they post their next piece of content.
+That’s all most people do!

-I’m equally guilty of employing the same strategy a while back when I didn’t know better.
+I’m made the same newbie mistakes when I was starting off on Instagram.
 It reached a point I didn’t see the need to use hashtags in my content anymore.
 See the problem with this strategy is, a lot of variables have not been taken into consideration.

 I will elaborate on that.